platformsh/platformsh-docs/src/administration/integrations/gitlab.md

 * `--build-merge-requests`: Track and deploy merge-requests (true by default)
 * `--merge-requests-clone-parent-data` : should merge requests clone the data from the parent environment (true by default)
 * `--fetch-branches`: Track and deploy branches (true by default)
-* `--prune-branches`: Delete branches that do not exist in the remote GitLab repository (true by default)
+* `--prune-branches`: Delete branches that do not exist in the remote GitLab repository (true by default, requires --fetch-branches set to true to enable)

 ### 3. Add the webhook